 Disclosure: This data is for a $10,000 loan amount.1

-1The average minimum rate was calculated based on Credible.com users who requested personal loan prequalified rates between July 1, 2019, and July 31, 2019, for loans in the amount of $10,000 and $20,000, respectively, and who received rates through the Credible.com platform.
-The average minimum rates were then calculated across all of the the users within the same credit tier (Excellent 750+, Good 700-749, Fair 640-699, Poor <640).
+1The average minimum rate was calculated based on Credible.com users who requested personal loan prequalified rates between September 1, 2023, and September 30, 2023, and who received rates through the Credible.com platform.
+The average minimum rates were calculated across all of the the users within the same credit tier.
 The credit scores for the users were based on Transunion soft credit pulls, not user self-reported data.
 If the user received more than one prequalified rate from more than one lender for multiple loan terms (e.g., loan terms between 2-7 years), the minimum prequalified rate received for the user within each data set (e.g., the $10,000 and $20,000 data set) was averaged across all users in the data set, not factoring in the term of the loan.
 Typically, however, shorter loan terms have lower rates.

 Learn More: Best Personal Loans for Fair Credit